YumaYX/rubydemodoc/input/encryption/with_rsa.md

-This Ruby code snippet demonstrates the generation of an RSA key pair (private and public keys) using OpenSSL.
-It then encrypts a string "Ruby" with the public key and successfully decrypts it back to the original string, showcasing the basic RSA encryption/decryption process.
+This Ruby code snippet demonstrates the generation of an RSA key pair, encryption of a string, and subsequent decryption using the private key.
+It utilizes the `OpenSSL` library to perform these cryptographic operations, effectively demonstrating basic RSA key management and encryption.